History of the Jews in Egypt: Since 1919

 The Jewish quarter of Cairo was severely damaged in the 1945 Cairo pogrom.
 As the Partition of Palestine and the founding of Israel drew closer, hostility towards the Egyptian Jews strengthened, fed also by press attacks on all foreigners accompanying the rising ethnocentric nationalism of the age.

 The legal nationality of the Jewish population at this period was and is a contentious point, as some authors have argued that most of the population were foreigners and not 'real' Egyptians.
 Egyptian censuses give the figures for the population of Jews as 63,550 in 1927, 62,953 in 1929 and 65,953 in 1947.
-(Note: It's been argued that after the 1947 Company Law, many Egyptian Jews applied for formal cizitzenship, thus inflating the 1947 census' findings.
+(Note: It's been argued that after the 1947 Company Law, many Egyptian Jews applied for formal citizenship, thus inflating the 1947 census' findings.
 In reality, the law was promulgated on July 29th, published on August 4th and entered into force on November 4th.
 The census data was only focused on the population as of midnight on March 26th.)
 Najat Abdulhaq (2016) argues that a previously accepted figure of 5,000 Jews with Egyptian nationality is a politically motivated underestimate.
 The 1947 census had counted 50,831 Jews as Egyptian nationals; this number counted those who had lived in Egyptian for two generations, spoke Arabic and identified as Egyptian, not necessarily if they had the papers to prove it.
 Ironically, Jews who felt comfortable in identifying as Egyptians, even 'foreign' Sephardic Jews, did not feel the need to register themselves, while Ashkenazi Jews who fled pogroms in Europe were more keen to possess papers.